strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ---
 layout: post
 title: LoopBack 4 August 2019 Milestone Update
-date: 2019-08-07
+date: 2019-09-05
 author: Janny Hou
 permalink: /strongblog/august-2019-milestone/
 categories:
   - Community
   - LoopBack
-published: false
+published: true
 ---

-The last month in summer started with an exiting news that [LoopBack won the "Best in API Middleware award"](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)🎉, which is a great recognition of our team's achievement and effort.
-A highlight of what's been done in August:
+The last month of summer started with exiting news that [LoopBack won the "Best in API Middleware award"](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)🎉, which is a great recognition of our team's achievement and effort.
+With those efforts in mind, here's the highlights of what we worked on in August:

 - The implementation of InclusionResolver has made significant progress in the Inclusion epic.
 - A new epic to simplify building REST APIs is started with some pre-work and spike.